fluiddyn/fluiddyn/doc/advice_on_Python.rst

 Advice on how to work with Python
 =================================

 FluidDyn should be used also by scientists that are not experienced in Python.
 We provide some advice on how to work with Python and how to get a good Python environment.

 Use an up-to-date Python environment!
 -------------------------------------

-Python is an old language but the strong dynamics in scientific Python is actually young.
-The base pakages have greatly improved these last years so it is really better to use recent versions.
-Therefore it is not a good idea to use scientific python libraries packaged in not very recent Linux versions.
+Python is an old language but the strong dynamics in scientific Python is quite young.
+The base packages have greatly improved these last years so it is really better to use recent versions.
+Therefore, it is not a good idea to use scientific python libraries packaged in not very recent Linux versions.

 .. toctree::